What is Independent Living?

 -

-Independent Living Transition Services for Youth and Young Adults with Significant Disabilities from Minority Backgrounds: This particular priority is a joint-funding collaboration between NIDILRR and the Office for Independent Living Administration, both at ACL.
+- Minority Youth and Centers for Independent Living (MY-CIL): This project is a joint-funding collaboration between NIDILRR and the Office for Independent Living Administration, both at ACL.
 The grantee conducts research to generate evidence-based practices for services provided by centers for independent living (CILs) to facilitate the transition of youth with significant disabilities from racial and ethnic minority backgrounds who were eligible for individualized education programs and who have completed their secondary education or otherwise left school.